 Cornbread Chicken Pot Pie Made From Scratch

 This pie has the same flavors we all know and love, but instead of pastry on top, we’re adding a homemade cornbread topping.
 Made from scratch with whole kernel corn, shredded cheddar cheese, and cornmeal, it’s the perfect fluffy compliment to the chicken pot pie.
-I also bake my cornbread chicken pot pie in a casserole dish to shake things up.
+I also bake my cornbread chicken pot pie in a casserole dish to shake things up a bit.

 Now listen, this recipe calls for more ingredients than I usually ask you to use.
-However, it comes together really easily and I will tell you that I’ve never been a huge fan of chicken pot pie, but I love this one.
-So it’s worth the little bit of extra work.
-Ready to give it a go?
+But trust me, it comes together real easy and it is absolutely worth the little bit of extra work.
+I’ve never been a huge fan of chicken pot pie, but I just LOVE this one.

-If you love Cornbread check out some of my other recipes like Mexican Cornbread CasseroleSausage Stuffed Peppers (With Cornbread), and Mexican Cornbread Recipe
+If you love cornbread check out some of my other recipes like my Mexican Cornbread CasseroleRed Beans and Cornbread, and Jalapeño Cornbread Muffins with Cream Cheese!

 Recipe Ingredients